 Altogether, BuzzStream is quite intuitive and easy to use even though it’s packed with tons of outreach features.

 Lemlist is a nice little tool that can be of use for both cold outreach and sales.
 If BuzzStream is great for emailing your prospects one by one with extremely personalized messages, Lemlist is your bro when it comes to mass emailing.

-Lemlist also allows A/B testing any of your emails or follow-ups as well as automatically adding different engaging elements to your templates – like screenshots of your target websites, avatars and customer variables.
+Lemlist also allows A/B testing of your emails or follow-ups as well as automatically adding different engaging elements to your templates – like screenshots of your target websites, avatars, and custom variables.